North Korea issues order for Japanese abductee Kyoko Matsumoto to receive 'sufficient' medical care | The Japan Times

 Matsumoto is in a facility in Kaechon, on the outskirts of Pyongyang, Choi said, adding that a Thai abductee, Anocha Panjoy, who went missing in 1978 in Macao at the age of 23, also lives in the city.

-Matsumoto and Panjoy have chronic diseases and they see doctors regularly at the Korea General Red Cross Hospital in Pyongyang and other facilities where they can receive high-level medical services, according to Choi.
+Matsumoto and Anocha have chronic diseases and they see doctors regularly at the Korea General Red Cross Hospital in Pyongyang and other facilities where they can receive high-level medical services, according to Choi.

+As the Thai government has been strongly demanding North Korea confirm Anocha’s survival and her return, Choi said the source believes Pyongyang has placed importance on their health.

+“As for Ms. Matsumoto, her survival information has emerged several times, but there are no signs of the Japanese government strongly asking North Korea like the Thai government,” Choi said.

 IN FIVE EASY PIECES WITH TAKE 5